yuchima8/QDANN_Yield_Map/README.md

 # License

 QDANN Yield Maps follow [CC-BY-NC-4.0](https://github.com/yuchima8/QDANN_Yield_Map/blob/main/CC-BY-NC-SA-4.0.txt).
-Thus, those compounds are freely available for academic purpose or individual research, but restricted for commecial use.
+Thus, those compounds are freely available for academic purposes or individual research, but restricted for commercial use.

 # Contact

-We appreciate feedbacks on the product.
-We are also actively looking for collabrations on utilizing QDANN yield maps for research and/or applying the scale transfer method for other applications.
+We appreciate feedback on the product.
+We are also actively looking for collaboration on utilizing QDANN yield maps for research and/or applying the scale transfer method for other applications.

 Please contact us by sending emails to Dr. Yuchi Ma (yuchima@stanford.edu) and Prof. David Lobell (dlobell@stanford.edu).